London Medical Ophthalmology

 - dark shapes floating in your field of vision (floaters)

-- pain or redness of the eye.
+- pain or redness of the eye

-Our approach to treating diabetic eye diseases
+Diagnosing diabetic eye diseases

-Regular eye screenings are vital for the early detection of diabetic eye disease.
-The London Diabetes Centre offers annual screenings as part of its face-to-face support plans.
-Alternatively, you can book an appointment with us if you would like a second opinion on your NHS screening results or if you have noticed any changes in your vision that you are concerned about.
+Alternatively, you can book an appointment with us if you would like a second opinion on your NHS screening results, or if you have noticed any changes in your vision that you are concerned about.

 A complete eye exam typically includes the following investigations: